Wealthify doesn't support your browser

 One of the biggest costs of having young children comes down to childcare – especially if you plan on sending your child to nursery before they are three years old.

 Why three?
 Because that’s when free pre-school educations starts in the UK.
 Before that, you’ll have to pay for it out of your own pocket, and it’s not cheap.
-According to one survey, parents are paying an average of £138 per week - over £7,000 per year - for a part-time nursery place for their child.[3]
+According to the Money Advice Service.4, the average cost of childcare in 2022 came out as:

 Once they’re in free education, you shouldn’t have to spend quite so much, which means you could tuck it away into a Junior ISA to help pay for their university fees or anything else they may want in future (if they think university is worth the cost, that is!).